latticexyz/mud/.changeset/cold-apes-play.md

 "@latticexyz/world": patch
 ---

-Added a module to register delegations with a signature.
+Added a new module, `DelegationWithSignatureModule`, which allows registering delegations with a signature.